WhenIsBest/whenisbest/README.md

 - Sync with Facebook events if possible?
 Or be able to automatically pull in events from the area
 - ChatBox to be able to discuss
 - Events: Event planner with optimal times to host event, Events sorted by certain factors (e.g. number of people available, etc.)

+WhenIsBest is a project within RCOS (Rensselaer Center for Open Source) at Renssealer Polytechnic Institute.